kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/WhatDoesItDoImg-3/Index.rst

 What does it do |img-3|
 -----------------------

-This extension implements Piwik tracking in TYPO3-based websites.
+This extension implements Matomo tracking in TYPO3-based websites.

-Piwik is a new open source (GPL license) web analytics product.
+Matomo is a new open source (GPL license) web analytics product.
 It gives interesting reports on your website visitors, your popular pages, the search engines keywords they used, the language they speak… and so much more.
-To learn more about Piwik, go to `https://www.matomo.org <https://www.matomo.org/>`_ .
+To learn more about Matomo, go to `https://www.matomo.org <https://www.matomo.org/>`_ .

 This extension is an addon to the extension of EXT:piwik which